sradics/digital-garden/_notes/Team Genius.md

 Establish occasions and settings in which these stories can be regularly shared, especially with new team members. — location: [3804](kindle://book?action=open&asin=B00OG8AXKO&location=3804) ^ref-53183

 ---
+•      If all the stories are about the boss—it could mean that the CEO is mean or domineering. — location: [3865](kindle://book?action=open&asin=B00OG8AXKO&location=3865) ^ref-14313

+---
+•      If a team has no stories—it may not really be a team at all, but merely an aggregation of individuals suffering from insufficient diversity, personal contact, and a broken communication apparatus. — location: [3869](kindle://book?action=open&asin=B00OG8AXKO&location=3869) ^ref-660

+---
+•      Create a setting in which team members not only feel free to tell stories but are encouraged to do so. — location: [3875](kindle://book?action=open&asin=B00OG8AXKO&location=3875) ^ref-55170

+---
+•      Help the process of selecting and repeating those stories that aid in the health and productivity of the team, and that are reflective of the team’s desired culture. — location: [3877](kindle://book?action=open&asin=B00OG8AXKO&location=3877) ^ref-36819

+---
+•      Establish occasions and settings in which these stories can be regularly shared, especially with new team members. — location: [3878](kindle://book?action=open&asin=B00OG8AXKO&location=3878) ^ref-11034

+---
 are usually less about training and seminars than about creating an environment that cultivates both story creation and story swapping. — location: [3807](kindle://book?action=open&asin=B00OG8AXKO&location=3807) ^ref-60023

 ---